AmrHMorsy/AmrMorsy.github.io/_posts/2024-12-01-Quaternions.md

 ### **Introduction** <br>
 <br>

-In computer graphics, rotations are typically represented using matrices.
-A rotation of angle $$\theta$$ around the axis has the following matrix:
+In computer graphics, rotations are commonly represented using matrices.
+For example, a rotation by an angle $$\theta$$ around the axis $$A$$ is expressed using the following matrix:

-You can rotate any vertex by simply multiplying it with the rotation matrix.
+Applying this rotation to a vertex is as simple as multiplying the vertex by the matrix.

 However, matrices are not the only way to represent rotations.
-There is another alternative method.
-They are called Quaternions.

-In this post, we will explore the topic of quaternions and everything about it
+There is a better alternative: **Quaternions**.

+In this post, we’ll dive deep into quaternions.

+We will explore their mathematical foundations, their use in representing rotations, and how they can be more easily interpolated to produce smooth animations.